Skip to main content

 • What it is: The path to challenge a wrong value or a wrong denial.

-• What to gather: The rejection notice, valuation notice, tax statement, proof of ownership and occupancy, income papers, and any records that show the county value or filing decision is wrong.
+• What to gather: The rejection notice, valuation notice, tax statement, proof of ownership and occupancy, income papers, and records that show the county value or filing decision is wrong.

 How to apply without wasting time

-• Pull 2025 income papers first: This saves the most time because the 2026 homestead table uses 2025 income.
+• Pull 2025 income papers first: This saves time because the 2026 homestead table uses 2025 income.

 Need help by phone?
-The Nebraska Homestead Helpline on the official state page is 1-888-475-5101.
+The Nebraska Homestead Helpline is 1-888-475-5101.

 Application checklist